avtraino/notis/README.md

 ## A few scripts that work together with cron jobs to provide the following functionality:

-* Email me in the morning if traffic is bad on my usual route to work
+* Notify me in the morning if traffic is bad on my usual route to work
-* Email me in the morning if the weather might get wild today
+* Notify me in the morning if the weather might get wild today
-* Email me in the evening if traffic is bad on my usual route home
+* Notify me in the evening if traffic is bad on my usual route home
-* Email me Friday afternoon with any new beers my friends really enjoyed in the last week
+* Notify me Friday afternoon with any new beers my friends really enjoyed in the last week

 ## Requirements: